dholab/air-metagenomics/README.md

 When the workflow bundle has downloaded, you may need to set the workflow scripts to executable by running `chmod +x bin/*` in the command line.

 If you haven't already, you will also need to install the Docker engine.
 The workflow pulls all the software it needs automatically from Docker Hub, which means you will never need to permanently install that software on your system.
 To install Docker, simply visit the Docker installation page at [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).
-If you are running the workflow on a high-powered computing cluster where you do not have root permissions, you may also run the workflow with [Apptainer (formerly called Singularity)](https://apptainer.org/).
+If you are running the workflow on a high-powered computing (HPC) cluster where you do not have root permissions, you may also run the workflow with [Apptainer (formerly called Singularity)](https://apptainer.org/).

 ### Nextflow Installation